 - 6.1. properties of which the municipality itself is the owner in terms of section 7(2) (a) of the Act:- - 6.2. first 30% of the market value of public service infrastructure in terms of section 17(1) (a) of the Act- - 6.3. rights registered against immovable property in the name of a person:- - 6.3.1.
 On property registered in the name of and used primarily as a place of public worship by a religious community, including the official residence registered in the name of that community, which is occupied by the office-bearer of that community who is, officiates at services at that place of worship in terms of section 17(1)(i) of the Act. - 6.3.2.
-The additional valuation of domestic property (excluding accommodation establishments and vacant land) in terms of section 15(2)(e) will be exempted as follows: - 6.3.2.1.
-To the amount of R35 000 as per council approved tariff for 2021/22 financial year, for properties with valuation above R 100 000 (One hundred thousand rands) - 6.3.2.2.
-Domestic improved properties (excluding accommodation establishments, garages, jetty's and vacant land) valued at R100 000 and below are exempted from the payment of property rates. - 6.4.
+The additional valuation of domestic property (excluding garages) in terms of section 15(2)(e) will be exempted as follows: - 6.3.2.1.
+To the amount of R 85 000 as per council approved tariff for 2022/23 financial year, for residential improved and vacant properties. - 6.3.2.2.
+Residential improved and residential vacant properties (excluding, garages) valued at R100 000 and below are exempted from the payment of property rates. - 6.4.
 Properties registered or recognised as private nature reserves in terms of relevant legislation, which are not developed or used for commercial, business, agricultural or residential purposes in terms of section 17(1)(e) of the Act.